Mark Falkin's Ongoing Concern

 Falkin Literary is delighted to be working with Charlie Green and his hilariously trenchant satire, THE SHAH OF TEXAS.
 Vonnegut, Saunders, Catch 22, Dr. Strangelove, Paul Beatty, and Tristram Shandy (?!) fans will absolutely flock to this book.
 Charlie earned a PhD in English and is a Senior Lecturer at Cornell University, where he teaches creative writing.
 His stories and poems have appeared in The Missouri Review, The New England Review, Cairn, Center, and The Southeast Review.

-Falkin Literary is pleased to be working with author, cultural critic, political commentator, lecturer, and Salon columnist, David Masciotra, on his nonfiction book, UNMASKED: How Coronavirus Exposed American Failure, a journalistic examination of the US’s failure to prepare for COVID-19 that portrays the pandemic, and the American missteps surrounding it, as emblematic of America's larger, and longer running, cultural, social, and political failures.
+Falkin Literary is pleased to be working with author, cultural critic, political commentator, lecturer, and Salon columnist, David Masciotra, on his nonfiction book, BLUES FROM THE FRONT PORCH: The Left and Small Town America, part manifesto and part memoir, offering an intimate, journalistic, and analytical examination of small town America.
 He is the author of Mellencamp: American Troubadour (University Press of Kentucky), Metallica’s Metallica (Bloomsbury's 33 1/3 series), Working on a Dream: The Progressive Political Vision of Bruce Springsteen (Bloomsbury), and Barack Obama: Invisible Man.
 I Am Somebody: Why Jesse Jackson Matters publishes with Bloomsbury in October.

 David is a regular contributor to No Depression and has also written about cultural issues and the arts for the Daily Beast, The Atlantic, Washington Post, Blurt, and the Los Angeles Review of Books; politics for AlterNet, the Indianapolis Star, and Truthout; and life and literature for The Cresset.
 He is a former columnist with PopMatters.
 He has conducted interviews with a diverse range of musicians, authors, and cultural figures, including Jesse Jackson, all members of Metallica, David Mamet, Daryl Hall, James Lee Burke, Warren Haynes, Stacey Patton, Ruthie Foster, John Mellencamp, Steve Earle, and Rita Dove.
 David lives in Indiana, and teaches literature and political science at the University of St. Francis.